What Does Pet Insurance Cover

 Illness and accidents

-For example, if your pet gets hit by a vehicle or hurts themself sliding down the stairs, an accident-only coverage will only pay for emergency treatment.
+For example, if your pet is hit by a vehicle or injures itself by sliding down the stairs, an accident-only policy will only pay for emergency treatment.
 Coverage of this kind does not extend to illnesses or problems unique to a particular breed.

-In the event of an accident or unforeseen sickness, an accident-illness plan will pay for medical expenses.
+In the event of an accident or unforeseen illness, an accident-illness plan will cover medical expenses.
 It accounts for almost all pet insurance policies (98%) and is therefore the most common.
-Although this plan does not pay for pre-existing diseases or preventative treatment, it will reimburse you for the vast majority of medical expenses.
+Although this plan does not cover pre-existing conditions or preventive care, it will reimburse you for the vast majority of medical expenses.

-Also read- Saving Money on Your Pets Medical Costs
+Similar post – Saving Money on Your Pet’s Medical Costs

 My Pet and Euthanasia